While the financial markets are collapsing . . .

 Rick Stooker

-Check out income investing now
+Check out income investing for lazy investors now

 Flip the bird to the stockbrokers, mutual fund managers, financial advisors, market gurus and "analysts" who want to suck the blood out of your retirement funds.
-Invest your money well . . . and you can spend your precious time enjoying life with your family instead of watching boring talking heads on TV.
+Invest your money well . . . and you can spend your precious time enjoying life with your family instead of watching talking heads on TV.

-For the price of a few pizzas, you can put into your hands the most complete system for learning how to protect you and your family's retirement and inheritance NOW.
+For the price of a few pizzas, you put into your hands the most complete system for learning how to protect you and your family's retirement and inheritance NOW.

 "You set me on the right path"